A7medAbdien/Notes/README.md

 ## 68+69. inheritance, adding field

-1. my_inherited_model.py
+1. crate the model, my_inherited_model.py
 2. init file
 3. manifest file
-4. add a field to an inherited view
+4. add a field to an inherited view, this is the tricky part: since we will need to connect our field with an existing on on the desired view.
+   1. if we was able to find the field in the view, our new field  will be added successfully
+   2. if not, we will have to look at the inherited views, and based on your luck and experience, u guess which one that might have this field :sweat_smile:
+5. download the model from the app store

 __my_inherited_model.py__, in custom_addons\om_inheritance\models\sale_order.py: